Ratolon/scipion-docker/README.md

 ```

 Env var "**USE_DISPLAY**" will create new display (e.g. "**:5**").
 Please note that you need new one for each instance.
-So change the "**USE_DISPLAY**" value for each instance.
+Therefore change the "**USE_DISPLAY**" value for each instance.

 Only one-digit display number is now supported.